jkvetina/ADT/README.md

     - ✅ show patch result (build log) on Teams channel
     - ✅ generate ALTER statements on same table and different commits
     - ⭕️ remote REST app deployment
-- ⭕️ it can __export database objects__
+- ✅ it can __export database objects__
     - ✅ generate list of dependencies
-    - ⭕️ you can filter objects by type, name and time (export for example everything starting with XX% and changed in past 3 days)
+    - ✅ you can filter objects by type, name and time (export for example everything starting with XX% and changed in past 3 days)
-        - ⭕️ tables, view, materialized views + logs, indexes, sequences
+        - ✅ tables, views, indexes, sequences, synonyms
-        - ⭕️ packages, procedures, functions, triggers, TYPEs**
+        - ✅ packages, procedures, functions, triggers, types
+        - ⭕️ materialized views + logs
         - ⭕️ jobs (resp. schedulers)
         - ⭕️ grants (made and received)
     - ⭕️ there are also multiple whitelist and blacklist filters so you can specify which prefixes you want to include or you want to skip